1 Gyro

 Mmmmmm…my beloved Greek pastry.
 It wouldn’t be a complete list of Greek food without bougatsas.
 Gotta love those flaky pastries.
 Although normally eaten at breakfast, I love eating them as fun snacks while drinking beer (I’m weird, I know!).
 The main ingredient, filo, gives bougatsas its flaky layers, similar to baklava.
 As they come in various fillings (such as minced meat, cheese, or semolina custard), they can be ordered as a savory snack or a delicious dessert.

 And, that’s all I have!
 Have a spectacular time devouring Greek food in Greece.
 Please say hi to the cats for me.
-Be sure to check out my other destination posts!
+Be sure to check out my where else I’ve set my alpha paws!

 Markin’ it up,